 As an NZQA accredited provider, the school offers students the opportunity to gain national qualifications.
 We work with MIT and the Trades Academy to offer a range of vocationally based training.

 Students gain credits towards NCEA Level 1.
-All students must take English or Te Reo, Mathematics and Science, and three other subjects – a total of six courses.
+All students must take English or Social Studies, Mathematics and Science, and two other subjects – a total of five courses.

 Year 12 and Year 13